vo3xel/blender-python-module/README.md

 # blender-python-module
 This repo builds Blender as Python module packed in a Docker image.

+## License
+The code to build Blender as Docker image is released under MIT license.
+To use the packed Blender Software please follow the license provided by Blender (https://www.blender.org/about/license).

 ## Build new Blender image
-Run `./build-nightly-precompiled-deps.sh` to build new Blender image.
+Run `./build-nightly-precompiled-deps.sh` to build new Blender Docker image from the latest master commit.
+To build a specific Blender version please use the corresponding `./build-release-x.xx.x.sh` script.

 ## Usage
 Please copy the python scripts into the `./data` folder and run it with `docker run` or mount the desired folder to `/home/blender/data`.